 It's all about the money!
 A Finance Certificate will empower you to ask and answer questions like, "Will this project add value to my corporation?"
 You will get an overview of money markets and the global financial environment, enabling you to make corporate decisions strategically.
 You will delve deeper into investments and learn the inner workings of futures and options.
 To top it off, you will take a capstone course that brings all of the Finance Certificate courses together.
 This is a popular certificate because students see the value it will add to their careers.Class Formats:

-- Alternating weekend classes on the main campus
+- Weeknight classes on the main campus and online

 Full-time professionals are available to discuss the finance certificate curriculum with you in greater detail.
 Simply call 800.672.7223 Ext.
 25168 or contact our Enrollment Services Staff.

 |FIN 5535||Futures and Options|

 |FIN 5560||Advanced Financial Policy|

 FIN 5530 Money Markets and Monetary Institutions (3 cr.)

 This course examines the structure and functions of modern US and international financial markets and institutions.
 The course covers the nature of the global financial system, interest rate determination, pricing of interest-rate dependent securities, money market instruments, the goals and roles of central banks, and commercial banking.
 Students will develop a thorough understanding of modern financial institutions and will learn to apply modern financial theory to practical problems in liability pricing and management.
 Prerequisites: FIN 5080 or FIN 5805